uqlibrary/technology-training/Python/matplotlib/matplotlib.md

 df_bar = df_bar.groupby('continent', as_index = False).agg('mean')
 ```

-Let's examine what just happened.
-By combining `groupby('continent',` and `agg('mean')`, we group the data by continent and take the average for each other column (i.e., average life expentancy in Africa, Asia ...; average population in Africa, Asia ...). `as_index = False` just allows us to access the `continent` column later (otherwise it would be the index, which is harder to use).
+This functions identically to the previous groupby in the line plot.
 Now, let's plot the bar chart.
 Instead of using `plt.plot`, this time we'll use `plt.bar`.

 ``` python
 plt.bar(df_bar['continent'], df_bar['pop'])